smbct/smbct.github.io/series/x86_64_assembly/pt4.markdown

 Continuing.
 Hello, World!

-Breakpoint 2, 0x0000000000401025 in _after_call ()
+Breakpoint 3, _start () at hello_world_func.s:22
+22	    mov rax, 60
 (gdb) print $rsp
-$5 = (void *) 0x7fffffffdda0
+$4 = (void *) 0x7fffffffdd70
 (gdb) x/i $rip
-=> 0x401025 <_after_call>:	mov    $0x3c,%rax
+=> 0x401025 <_start+5>:	mov    $0x3c,%rax
 ```
-The `continue` command in gdb now brings us at the `_after_call` label.
+The `continue` command in gdb now brings us right after the `call` instruction.
-We can see that the `rsp` register took back its value from before the call, the return address was is no longer necessary and is popped out with the `ret` instruction.
+We can see that the `rsp` register took back its value from before the call, the return address is no longer necessary and has been popped out from the stack by the `ret` instruction.
-We additionally print the value of the `rip` register : the value is the same as the one previously stored on the stack.
+We additionally print the value of the `rip` register : the value is the same as the one previously stored on the stack, that is the return address of our function call.

 ## Writing a recursive pow function

 We will now study more complex functions to gain a deeper understanding of how the stack is manipulated when functions are called.
 A good exercise for this is recursion : a recursive function (a function that calls itself) must pay attention to preserve the stack in coherent state, in order to avoid unpredicted behaviors.
+This is in fact an obligation for every function call but errors become easily fatal for our programs in the recursive case 💀.

-In this part, we will write a function that wil compute the exponentiation of a number recursively, by performing successive multiplications.
+In this part, we will write a function that computes the exponentiation of a number recursively, by performing successive multiplications.
-Such operation would easily be done with a simple loop but the recursive way is going to be more instructive.
+Such operation would easily be done iteratively with a simple loop but the recursive way is going to be more instructive.

-#### Passing parameters through the stack
+#### Passing parameters by registers

 We have previously seen how to write a simple function that takes no parameters and that returns nothing.
 In practice, parameters and return values are essential to our programs.
 There are actually different ways to pass information between the functions : you may pass parameters into registers for instance or store them into the stack, it depends on the **convention** that is adopted.

+We will start our pow function by passing the two parameters (the base and the exponent) to our function.
+In this example, we pass the two values (the base and the exponent) by using the two registers `rdi` and `rsi` :

+{% highlight nasm linenos %}
+_pow_rec:
+    mov rbp, rsp

+    ; ...

+    mov rsp, rbp
+    ret

+_start:
+    ; pushing the two parameters to the stack
+    mov rdi, 5 ; base
+    mov rsi, 4 ; exponent

+    call _pow_rec

+    ; exit
+    mov rax, 60
+    mov rdi, 0
+    syscall
+{% endhighlight %}

+In this code, the `_start` function starts by placing the two parameters in their (temporarily) respective registers.
+The first parameter to be pushed is the base and the second one is the exponent ; hence we will expect our program to compute *5^4* here.
+The `_start` function then calls the `_pow_rec` function and eventually exits normally.

+For now, our `_pow_rec` function simply takes care of saving and restoring the stack pointer, as we saw in the previous post of the series on the local variables allocation.
+These precautions will be useful as we will use the stack in our function.
+You can run the program in gdb and verify that the two registers rdi and rsi received the correct values when the function `_pow_rec` is being called.

+Let's now store the two parameters on the stack by allocating two 8-bytes local variables :

+{% highlight nasm linenos %}
+_pow_rec:

+    mov rbp, rsp
+    sub rsp, 16
+    ; base : offset=rbp-8, size=8
+    ; exponent : offset=rbp-16, size=8

+    ; storing the base and exponent parameters
+    mov [rbp-8], rdi
+    mov [rbp-16], rsi

+    mov rsp, rbp
+    ret
+{% endhighlight %}

+#### The recursive pow function

+We can now write the recursion, namely the central part of our algorithm.
+Our program will first accumulate the function calls on the stack until the value *0* is reached for the exponent *0*.
+Once it is done, the function can return 1 (x^0 = 1 for all x) without any additional recursive call.
+After that, the function calls would be unstacked and, at each time, the results of the previous call would be multiplied by the base.

+To implement this, we separate the base case, when the exponent is 0, from the general case :

+{% highlight nasm linenos %}
+_pow_rec:

+    ; saving the stack register and allocating memory
+    ; ...

+    ; storing the parameters on the stack
+    ; ...

+    ; compare the exponent to 0
+    mov rbx, [rbp-16]
+    test rbx, rbx
+    jnz else_exponent_not_0

+    .L_if_exponent_0:

+        mov rax, 1
+        jmp .L_endif

+    .L_else_exponent_not_0:

+        dec qword ptr [rbp-16]

+        ; store the base and the exponent parameters in their associated registers
+        mov rdi, [rbp-8]
+        mov rsi, [rbp-16]

+        call _pow_rec ; the recursive call
+        imul rax, [rbp-8] ; compute the result

+    .L_endif:

+    ; restoring the stack pointer and returning
+    ; ...

+{% endhighlight %}

+The first part of the algorithm is the comparison of the exponent value with 0, indirectly done through the `rbx` register (an instruction cannot be given two memory addresses).
+Here this comparison is performed with the `test` [instruction](https://en.wikipedia.org/wiki/TEST_(x86_instruction)) that performs a logical "and" operation and sets an internal flag depending on the result.
+The `jnz` instruction (jump if not zero) will be triggered if the tested value (`rbx` here) is not equal to zero, as the instruction says.

+The following instructions emulate an "if..else.." statement, where the first condition corresponds to the base being equal to 0.
+In this example, we choose to put the return value of the function in the `rax` register, which is handled in these two different conditions without using additional memory.
+In the first case, the value 1 is simply moved to the register and the program jumps 🦘 to the end of the function, hence skipping the second case's instructions.
+In the second case, the base variable is first decremented and the recursive call is then performed after pushing the parameters to the stack 🥞.

+#### Preserving the stack pointers across function calls

+If you test the complete function by adding the remaining instructions from the previous code snippet, you would observe an infinite loop! ♾️
+There is one crucial missing step in our code that handles the stack pointers.
+For now we had only performed function calls from the main function.

+We have seen how to save the stack pointer and restore it at the end of the function but we did not take care of the **base** pointer.
+That is the issue here : the base pointer is modified in each sub call.
+Hence, when returning from the function, the base pointer then written in `rsp` is no longer valid, causing the function to return in the wrong place.
+In this situation, since the sub-calls are recursive, the function actually returns to itself, causing this infinite loop.

+We will now change the function's base code to :

+{% highlight nasm linenos %}
+_my_function_base:

+    push rbp
+    mov rbp, rsp

+    ; allocate memory
+    ; ...
+    ; compute stuff
+    ; ...

+    mov rsp, rbp
+    pop rbp
+    ret

+{% endhighlight %}

+The two additional `push` instructions here make sure that the `rbp` register is saved and restored at each function call.
+This is handled directly by the called function, which is convenient for readability as these instructions would always be placed at the beginning and at the end of our functions.

+We can now write the complete code of our recursive pow function : ✅

+{% highlight nasm linenos %}
+_my_function_base:

+    ; saving the stack and the base registers
+    push rbp
+    mov rbp, rsp

+    sub rsp, 16
+    ; base : offset=rbp-8, size=8
+    ; exponent : offset=rbp-16, size=8

+    ; storing the base and exponent parameters
+    mov [rbp-8], rdi
+    mov [rbp-16], rsi

+    ; compare the exponent to 0
+    mov rbx, [rbp-16]
+    test rbx, rbx
+    jnz else_exponent_not_0

+    .L_if_exponent_0:

+        mov rax, 1
+        jmp .L_endif

+    .L_else_exponent_not_0:

+        dec qword ptr [rbp-16]

+        ; store the base and the exponent parameters in their associated registers
+        mov rdi, [rbp-8]
+        mov rsi, [rbp-16]

+        call _pow_rec ; the recursive call
+        imul rax, [rbp-8] ; compute the result

+    .L_endif:

+    ; restoring the stack and the base registers and returning
+    mov rsp, rbp
+    pop rbp
+    ret
+{% endhighlight %}

+#### Testing the memory usage

+We can now test our complete program with the help of gdb by reading.

+breakpoint just before the 0 case.
+backtrace command in gdb, number of calls, for each frame print rsp pointer and compute the memory usage.

+## An alternative version : passing parameters through the stack

+We have previously seen how to write a simple function that takes no parameters and that returns nothing.
+In practice, parameters and return values are essential to our programs.
+There are actually different ways to pass information between the functions : you may pass parameters into registers for instance or store them into the stack, it depends on the **convention** that is adopted.

-We will start or pow function by passing the two parameters (the base and the exponent) to our function.
+We will start our pow function by passing the two parameters (the base and the exponent) to our function.
 In this example, we pass the values by using the stack :

 {% highlight nasm linenos %}